-Most people love to BBQ, myself included, but definitely think through storage before you get one.
+Most people love to BBQ, myself included but think through storage before you get one.
 It’s awkward to store and takes up a lot of valuable space.

 This is what I wish we had bought instead of a portable BBQ.
 My friend has one and uses it all the time when she camps and I just love the diversity of meals you can cook on it and how easy it is to clean up with these accessories.

-We use these all the time in the winter (even in San Diego) and most RV parks we stay at don’t charge for electricity so they are free to use.
-Watch your ampage though, you might not be able to run more than one at a time.
+We use these all the time in the winter in San Diego and most RV parks we stay at don’t charge for electricity so they are free to use.
+Watch your rampage though, you might not be able to run more than one at a time.

 Kitchen Gadgets I Use Almost Everyday in My RV